deplicator/HousingTour/README.md

 Initial release.

 ### 2014-07-19
-* Triggers are now available for other addon's to use.
+* Triggers added for other addons.

 ### 2014-07-??
 * Searching for public property will now auto stop after 1000 searches if no more unique properties are found.
-* Added an options panel!
-With two whole options!
+* Added an options panel with two whole options!
 * Visit properties from the command line without showing the addon by enabling **Silent Mode**.
 * Status message can be **Output to Chat**, in case silent mode is too quite.
 * Slight visual improvements.